 The City of St. John’s has invested $1.1 million in the project.
 The federal funding was provided through ACOA’s Innovative Communities Fund.

 The artisan incubator provides space for emerging craftspeople in the province to cultivate their work.
-It also supports tourism development by offering visitors a unique experience to view crafts being made on-site by local artists.
+It also supports tourism development by offering visitors a unique experience to view crafts being made on-site by local artisans.